ErLinErYi/PlantsVsZombies/README_en_us.md

 * Install visual studio 2017 or visual studio 2019
 * Download the project and compile it in visual studio<br>

-***Be careful!!!
+***Attention!!!
 The project cannot be run directly because of the lack of resource files required by the game. (the resource file was removed due to possible infringement.
 You can ask me for the resource package if you need it especially and only when you are studying.
-The only requirement: light up the star and send me a screenshot to prove it.
-If you find this difficult, please exit this warehouse.)***
+The only requirement: Star the repository and email me a screenshot to prove it.
+If you don’t want to do that, please exit this repository.)***

 ## Last
 **Author: LZ** <br>